 The LLC that we have invested fund in our EB-5 case, has terminated.
 Our case is still waiting on response from USCIS for I-526.
 The case has been received in 2016 and I don't know when the company is terminated.

 I'm on SSDI benefit due to mental health problem and I would like to sponsor a wife from Viet Nam to the United state.
 My parents can cosign the income for the affidavit of financial to help me sponsor my wife.
 I do not want to lose my benefit.
-Is it okay for me to sponsor a wife while receiving my...
+Is it okay for me to sponsor a wife while...
 Read more »

 I am sponsoring my spouse as a permanent resident and her interview is in two days.
 I completed NVC review process few months before with I-864 form but few days before I found that I need to fill I-864EZ form.
 Is it ok to take both the form I-864 and I-864EZ during interview or carrying just...
 Read more »